Nash Petrel

 The Nash Petrel also known as the Procter Petrel is a two-seat aerobatic or glider tug aircraft.
 It was designed for amateur production by Procter Aircraft Associates of Camberley, Surrey, England.
 By the time the aircraft first flew, Procter had changed ownership and had been renamed Nash Aircraft Ltd.

 Development

-Based on the earlier Mitchell-Procter Kittiwake design, the Petrel is an all-metal low-wing cantilever monoplane of conventional design powered by a 130 hp Rolls-Royce Continental O-240-A piston engine.
-Only two aircraft were built, the prototype registered G-AXSF and one built by apprentices at the British Aircraft Corporation factory at Preston in 1973, registered G-BACA.
+Based on the earlier Mitchell-Procter Kittiwake design, the Petrel is an all-metal low-wing cantilever monoplane of conventional design powered by an Avco Lycoming O-320-D2A or Avco Lycoming O-360-A3A piston engine.
+Only three aircraft were built, the prototype registered G-AXSF, one built by apprentices at the British Aircraft Corporation factory at Preston in 1973, registered G-BACA, and another built in 1978, registered G-BFPJ.
 G-BACA had a serious fault with the landing gear and only flew 15 hours before being grounded.
 The prototype still exists but without a current certificate of airworthiness.
 It is presently fitted with a Lycoming O-360-A3A engine.